tucats/ego/LANGUAGE.md

 This uses an integer variable to retrieve a value from the map.
 In this case, the value of `name` will be set to "Susan".
 If there is nothing in the map with the given key, the value of the exprssion is `nil`.

+## Pointers<a name="pointers"></a>
+The _Ego_ language adopts the Go standards for pointers.
+Pointers exist solely to identify the address of another object.
+This address can be passed across function boundaries to allow the function to modify the value of a parameter.

+No pointer arithmetic is permitted; a pointer can only be set as the address of another variable.

+    var x *int                      (1)

+    y := 42
+    x := &y                         (2)

+    fmt.Println(*x)                 (3)

+In this example,

+1. A variable `x` is created as a pointer to an integer value.
+At the time of this statement, the value of x is `nil` and it cannot be dereferenced without an error.

+2. The value of `x` is now set to a non-nil value; it becomes the address of the variable `y`.
+From this point forward (until the value of `x` is changed again) you can reference the value of `y` using either the symbol `y` or by dereferencing the pointer to `y` stored in `x`.

+3. This shows dereferencing the pointer value to access the underlying value of `42` as the output of the print operation.
+If you had printed the valuel `x` rather than `*x`, it would print the string `&42` to show that the value points to `42`.

+The above examples illustrate basic functions of a pointer, but the most common case is as a return value from a function or as a function parameter.

+    func hasPositive( x int ) *int {
+        if x >= 0 {
+            return &x
+        }
+        return nil
+    }

+    v = hasPositive(55)
+    if v == nil {
+        fmt.Println("Not positive; no value returned")
+    }

+In this somewhat contrived example, the function `hasPositive` does not return an integer, it returns a pointer to an integer.
+The logic of the function is such that if a positive value was given, it is returned, else a nil value is returned as the pointer value indicating _no value_ returned from the function.

+As a final example, you can use pointers to allow a function to modify a value.

+    func setter( destination *int, source int) {
+        *destination = source
+    }

+    x := 55
+    setter(&x, 42)
+    fmt.Println(x)

+In this example, the function `setter` is given the address of an integer and a value to store in that integer.
+Because the value is passed by pointer, the value of `destination` is the address of the value `55`.
+The `setter` function overwrites that with the parameter passed (in this case, the value `42`).
+The result is that the value of x has now been chnaged by the function, and the value printed will be "42".

+This is the only way a function can change a parameter value.
+By default, a value (such as `source` in the example above) gets a copy made and that copy is what is passed to the function.
+If the `setter` function had modified the value of `source`, then the value would be different in the copy local to the function, but the global value (`42`, in this case) would not have changed.

 ## User Types<a name="usertypes"></a>
 The _Ego_ language includes the ability to create use-defined types.